Inc44/dotfiles/COMMAND.md

     - `format=gbrp`: Convert the pixel format to GBR planar (gbrp)
     - `yadif`: Apply the YADIF deinterlacing filter to the video stream

-`find expression`: Searche for files within a directory hierarchy
+`find expression`: Search for files within a directory hierarchy

 `find -name pattern`: Look for files matching a specific pattern in a directory hierarchy

 `flatpak list`: Show all installed Flatpak applications

-`free -h`: Display amount of free and used memory in a human-readable format
+`free -h`: Display the amount of free and used memory in a human-readable format

-`gedit file`: Open the file in the Vim text editor
+`gedit file`: Open the file in the Gedit text editor

 `git`: Version control system